Esri/twitter-template/README.md

-twitter-template
+Twitter Template
 ================

-**Chrome-Twitter** is a configurable application template that provides a simple interface with a brushed chrome color scheme for displaying geolocated tweets.
+**Twitter Template** is a configurable application template that provides a simple interface with a brushed chrome color scheme for displaying geolocated tweets.
 The template can be configured using the following options:

 ![Screen Shot] (https://dl.dropboxusercontent.com/u/24627279/screenshots/chrome_twitter_th.jpg)